 With every setback, regardless of how minuscule or insignificant it truly was, I was reminded of all the stifling comments I endured as a child who was often told that I would never realize any of my dreams.
 Encouragement from sages became the catalyst that gave me the strength that I needed to eventually defeat the monstrous self-doubt that was created; the monster was the maker of the war inside my head.

-My eyes still see colors, I still feel the wind and the rain, and believe in things unseen.
+My eyes still see colors, I still feel the wind and the rain, and still believe in things unseen.
 I still see and appreciate the art of everyday life.
 Yet faced with my seemingly overwhelming success, I was not looking for fame and fortune, nor adorers to show up in hoards; my dream was simply for someone to listen to the stories I tell.
 Now that I have come to the realization that I belong, I now feel an overwhelming need to belong somewhere I feel free.

 Despite my education and subsequent life experience, I still lack the confidence necessary to truly accept that I am ready.
 I’m reminded that it has been far too long since I’ve seen the ocean, and writing near moving ocean water has always been a major source of inspiration for me.
 Perhaps it is the gentle waves, the smell of salt in the air, or opening up my big eyes to take in the morning sunrise on the horizon.
-The forest also summons me from another dimension, encouraging me to move on from past failed relationships, to heal my emotional wounds, and move to a forever place to call my home.
+The forest also summons me from another dimension, encouraging me to move on from past failed relationships, to heal my emotional wounds, and to move to a forever place to truly call my home.

 Home has remained a fleeting series of glimpses of specific finite periods of time in my life.
 When I was born, my home was in New York City.
 When I was a young child, home became the house in Upstate New York, where I lived for many years.
 When I was an older kid, home was divided between the house where my parents lived, boarding school, and summer camp.
 As an adult, home became the first house I ever purchased.
 Now at age 41, my forever home is in a different state; I am single, grounded, and ready for a fresh start.